Discreet Confidential Consultation (213) 374-3952

 Consent Is Not A Defense

-As far as the term “sexual intercourse” goes, for purposes of this jury instruction and the law, it means any penetration no matter how slight of the vaginal or genitalia by the penis.
+As far as the term “sexual intercourse” goes, for purposes of this jury instruction and the law, it means any penetration, no matter how slight of the vaginal or genitalia, by the penis.
 Ejaculation in this situation is not required.

-And it is not a defense that the other person may have consented to the intercourse as I indicated earlier, so most of the time when you see Penal Code Section 261.5 charged in Los Angeles, the alleged victim in the case did consent, did agree to it.
+And it is not a defense that the other person may have consented to the intercourse, as I indicated earlier, so most of the time when you see Penal Code Section 261.5 charged in Los Angeles, the alleged victim in the case did consent, did agree to it.

 Prosecutors and The Burden of Proof

 The defendant is not guilty of this crime if they reasonably believe that the other person was 18 or older.
-The prosecutors have the burden of proof, and they have to prove beyond a reasonable doubt the defendant did not reasonably and believe that the other person was at least 18 years old.
+The prosecutors have the burden of proof, and they have to prove beyond a reasonable doubt the defendant did not reasonably believe that the other person was at least 18 years old.

 If the prosecutors have not met this burden, you must find the defendant not guilty of the crime.
 So, this shows you that this is an effective defense where the defendant in a criminal case in Los Angeles was charged with Penal Code Section 261.5, which is statutory rape, must be shown to know that the other party is under the age of 18.